Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

 It’s not about money.
 Because if they want to make a lot of money, all they have to do is to create an average movie (usually a comedy one), pick a top star, and make a big PR strategy and make tons of money.
 There are other kind of producers, though, that use movies as a way to express their concern about a topic, or just to increase awareness around it.

 Let’s shift gears for a second and talk about some real life situations.
 Not the obvious ones, but the situations that we have in front of us the whole time but don’t care to notice.
-Maybe there’s some true in the movies where they inequalities in their worse shape.

 Inequality in school

 I grew up in a really small village.
-Maybe at the time were 2.000 people when I lived there.
+Maybe at the time there were 2.000 people when I lived there.
 And that showed me early on what inequality meant for me, but I didn’t recognize it until I left that place and saw the real world.